openvac/openvac/api/README.md

 # Openvac

-Openvac is an application for reserve a COVID-19 vaccine.
+Openvac is an application for reserving a COVID-19 vaccine.

 ## Installation